Universal Serial Bus (USB) in Computer Network

 - USB connectors are standardized at the host, so any peripheral can use any available receptacle.
 USB takes full advantage of the additional processing power that can be economically put into peripheral devices so that they can manage themselves.
 USB devices mostly do not have user-adjustable interface settings.

-- The USB interface is hot pluggable or plug and play, meaning devices can be exchanged without rebooting the host computer.
+- The USB interface is hot pluggable or plug and plays, meaning devices can be exchanged without rebooting the host computer.
 Small devices can be powered directly from the USB interface thus removing extra power supply cables.

 - The USB interface defines protocols for improving reliability over previous interfaces and recovery from common errors.